Kent State Golden Flashes baseball: Facilities

 The Flashes home field is Schoonover Stadium, located on the southern edge of the Kent State campus.
 The team has played on the field since 1966.
 From 1990–2003, it was known as Gene Michael Field, named for the Major League Baseball player and manager who is a Kent native and played collegiately for the Golden Flashes.
 It was renamed for Kent State alumnus Hal Schoonover and his wife Julie in 2003 after the Schoonover Foundation donated $1.53 million to fund renovations.
 The field is named for local philanthropist Olga Mural after a $1 million donation in 2006.
 The 2005 renovations included new dugouts, a new scoreboard, replacement of the natural grass field with a FieldTurf playing surface, new bullpens, and a press box.
 Additional renovations in 2007 added chairback seating to the main grandstand, new restrooms, a concession stand, and a new locker room and player's lounge connected to the home dugout, followed in 2008 by a scoreboard upgrade.
 Following the team's run to the 2012 College World Series, permanent lights were added for the 2013 season.
 Prior to the 2014 season, a new parking area was built adjacent to the stadium along with a new entrance.
 Additional upgrades to the seating area are also planned as of 2015.

 Adjacent to the stadium is the David and Peggy Edmonds Baseball and Softball Training Facility, which was dedicated in October 2014.
 The building includes a large indoor space with pitching mounds and moveable batting cages and an artificial turf playing surface.
 A weight room and offices for both the baseball and softball coaching staffs are also located in the facility.

+In September 2025 a bronze statue in honor of Thurmond Munson was installed outside the entrance of the stadium.
+Munson's widow, Diana Munson was present at the unveiling ceremony.